syntax-tree/mdast-util-to-hast/readme.md

 ## CSS

-Assuming you know how to use (semantic) HTML and CSS, then it should generally be straight forward to style the HTML produced by this plugin.
+Assuming you know how to use (semantic) HTML and CSS, then it should generally be straightforward to style the HTML produced by this plugin.
 With CSS, you can get creative and style the results as you please.

 Some semistandard features, notably GFMs tasklists and footnotes, generate HTML